nathan-contino/gradle-docker-plugin-guide/getting-started-building-docker-images-with-gradle.md

 1. "Kotlin" as the build script DSL
 1. "no" to building with new APIs and behavior
 1. "Junit 4" as the test framework
-1. the default project name (input nothing and just press "enter")
+1. the default project name (input nothing and press "enter")
-1. the default source package (input nothing and just press "enter")
+1. the default source package (input nothing and press "enter")

 After completing the questionnaire, you should see output that resembles the
 following: